Charlotte de Kerpoisson:

 Edmund Shing:

-Secondly, central banks in emerging markets, such as Brazil and Mexico, should be able to cut interest rates further this year.
-As long as the US Federal Reserve cuts rates, they are likely to follow, which would be supportive for both emerging market economies and financial markets.
+Secondly, we have central banks in emerging markets, such as Brazil and Mexico that should be able to cut interest rates further this year.
+As long as the Federal Reserve in the US cuts interest rates, they will follow.
+That, of course, would also be a positive effect for emerging market economies and for the markets.

 Charlotte de Kerpoisson: